hemandev/workerize-redux/README.md

 import { calculateSomethingComplex } from './calculate';

+// The passed state will be whole state of the app.
+// Pass a reducer like function as argument to createWorker
-// The passed state will be whole state of the app. const worker = createWorker((state, action) => {
+// The difference here is the return value of the reducer will be sent as payload to the successAction const worker = createWorker((state, action) => {
     switch (action.type) {
         case 'WORKER_ACTION':